Date of Award:

 Three enzymes involved in the elimination of excess nitrogen from the body were found to show a similar response to increased dietary protein intake.
 These enzymes were: D-amino acid oxidase in the kidneys, arginase in the liver and kidneys, and glutamic-pyruvic transaminase in the liver of rats.
 The rate of enzyme induction was detectable the second day, being high during the first four days and reaching the maximum value on the fourth day.
 Thereafter, the enzymatic activity did not change much.

 Kim, Jung Ja, "Adaptive Changes of Some Enzyme Activities in Rats and Humans to Dietary Protein" (1968).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5103.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .